AlineCoutinho/site/content/project/NVivo Tutorials/index.md

  {{% staticref "files/Tutorial-2.pdf" %}}Tutorial 2 - First Steps{{% /staticref %}}

 Note that these tutorials are for Windows-format projects.
 It is possible to convert projects between Windows (file extension: .nvp) and Mac (file extension: .nvpx for Mac), but this is not recommended as a regular workflow.
-For more information on the differences of working with NVivo 12 on Windows or Mac, [click here](https://help-nv.qsrinternational.com/20/win/Content/projects-teamwork/work-with-projects-windows-mac.htm?Highlight=mac).
+For more information on the differences between working with NVivo 12 on Windows or Mac, [click here](https://help-nv.qsrinternational.com/20/win/Content/projects-teamwork/work-with-projects-windows-mac.htm?Highlight=mac).